magento-research/pwa-studio-target-experiments/README.md

 -   If you want to make PWA Studio extensions, this project is for you.
 -   If you want to build stores with PWA Studio and use extensions, this project is for you.
 -   If you want to open an issue about PWA Studio extensions, go to the [PWA Studio repository issues page](https://github.com/magento/pwa-studio).
--   If you have general questions or comments about Magento PWAs, visit us at the [community Slack channel](slack.pwastudio.io) or go to the [Developer Documentation site](pwastudio.io).
+-   If you have general questions or comments about Magento PWAs, visit us at the [community Slack channel](http://slack.pwastudio.io) or go to the [Developer Documentation site](https://pwastudio.io).
--   If you want to do something else, then I don't know why you're here, but you could go look at [people dancing to Steely Dan](https://twitter.com/steelydance), or go play the legendary 1993 video game [Star Control 2](http://sc2.sourceforge.net/). _Vaya con dios._
+-   If you want to do something else, then I don't know why you're here, but you could go look at [people dancing to Steely Dan](https://twitter.com/steelydance), or go play the legendary 1993 video game [Star Control 2](http://sc2.sourceforge.net/).

 ## Setup